-Many of our customers buy our Matte Paint Prescription so that they have everything they need to take care of their matte vehicle.
+Many of our customers buy our Matte Paint Prescription so that they have everything they need to take care of their matte car.
 But once it arrives on their doorstep the question usually arises – “Now what?”
 While we tend to think that detailing a matte finished vehicle is easier than a glossy one, it’s still useful to have a step by step guide of what to do and when

 So now that you have your Matte Paint Prescription, what do you do?